mario-bermonti/mario-bermonti.github.io/_pages/index.md

 ## Welcome to my website!

-I am a professor of Psychology at [Ponce Health Sciences University](https://www.psm.edu/) in Puerto Rico.
+I am an Assistant Professor at [Ponce Health Sciences University](https://www.psm.edu/) in Puerto Rico.
+I teach courses about research methods and research skills in the School of Behavioral and Brain Sciences.

-I also conduct research on cognition, learning, and technology in the Cognition, Learning, and Technology Lab of PHSU Neuro-Cognitive Laboratory.
+My main areas mof research are on cognition, learning, and technology in the Cognition, Learning, and Technology Lab of PHSU Neuro-Cognitive Laboratory.

 <!-- Delete next line if you prefer not to have a feature row. -->